WANdisco/wandisco-documentation/docs/style-guide.md

 <a id="cloud-init.txt" href="https://github.com/WANdisco/wandisco-documentation/raw/master/docs/assets/cloud-init.txt">cloud-init.txt</a>

 All files should be placed inside of `/docs/assets/` on the master branch (i.e. create a feature branch from master when adding a file).
-This is because the raw link to the downloadable file will not change between different branches.
+This is so that the raw link to the downloadable file does not have to be updated between different branches.

 ## Other